BlockBrain/ard2mat_bluetooth/README.md

 # ard2mat_bluetooth

-Simple arduino to matlab serial communication via an HC-06 bluetooth module
+Simple arduino to matlab 9dof imu serial communication via bluetooth

+- Weird issue where you have to disable/enable bluetooth COM port every now and then